turingschool/curriculum/source/paths/elevate/systems_setup.markdown

 #### Running Evolutions

 Play applications use "Evolutions" to change the state of the database.
-You should be seeing a big error page complaining that there are Evolutions which need to be run.
+You should see a big error page complaining that there are Evolutions which need to be run.
 Click the `Apply this script now!` button to run them.

 #### Working Application

-Now you should see the application which lists 574 historical computers.
+Now you should see the application, which lists 574 historical computers.
 You're ready to go!